 To maximize the probability of receiving data messages, it is recommended that each unique message be sent 10 times.
 Changing the number of times a message is resent will greatly impact what data is received.

-Figure 17-graph showing the probability of successful data transmission with an increasing number of retransmits.
+Figure 17-graph showing the probability of successful data transmission with an increasing number of retransmits for a specific location.
 A per message corruption rate of 10% is assumed.

 Loading Settings into a Tag